talregev/gym-webots/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Robot**
 Name of the robot.
-Provide a reference if the robot is not officially supported by gym-gazebo
+Provide a reference if the robot is not officially supported by gym-gazebo.

 **Environment/Algorithm**
 Provide a reference to the failing environment and algorithm combination. **Any** if the issue is common to every environment.